 4. Benefits will be taken as (a series of) 'Uncrystallised Funds Pension Lump Sum' (UFPLS) withdrawals.

-5. Any income tax arising from 'as needed' UFPLS withdrawals will be paid in arrears.
+5. Any income tax arising from 'as needed' UFPLS withdrawals will be assumed payable in arrears.

 Default Setting – Taxable Pension Drawdown Income:

 Having looked at the default settings relating to the 'crystallisation' of benefits, it remains only to reiterate that, since 'UFPLS' withdrawals (the software's default mode of operation) are an alternative to drawdown, benefits will not get deposited into pension drawdown without the software being given an instruction to do so.

-It remains the case, nevertheless, that the software will create an empty 'Pension Drawdown' account, corresponding to (and linked to) the respective money purchase account, to receive crystallised benefits, if desired.
+It remains the case that the software will create an empty 'Pension Drawdown' account, corresponding to (and linked to) the respective money purchase account, into which crystallised benefits will be deposited, as instructed.
 As a result, in the Pensions > Money Purchase screen, you will see that your newly-created MP account has a small 'link' next to it, as illustrated below:

-If one clicks the 'link', a small window containing the name of the corresponding (Drawdown) account will appear – by clicking on this small 'window' (not shown), the software will take you, immediately, to the Pensions > Drawdown Pension screen, where you will see the Drawdown account displayed in the Ledger.
+If one clicks the 'link', a small window containing the name of the corresponding (Drawdown) account will appear – by clicking on this small 'window' (not shown), the software will take you, immediately, to the Pensions > Drawdown Pension screen, where you will see the associated Drawdown account displayed in the Ledger.
 By default, the drawdown account will appear as having an account balance of £0 (representing the balance at start-of-plan).

-As with un-crystallised 'money purchase' benefits, the software assumes - in the event that taxable benefits have been received into the drawdown account - that benefits are to be used on an As Needed basis, starting from the individual's (default) Retirement event.
+As with un-crystallised 'money purchase' benefits, the software assumes - in the event that taxable benefits have been deposited into pension drawdown - that benefits are to be used on an As Needed basis, starting from the individual's (default) Retirement event.
 This will be the case unless one instructs the software otherwise, via the Pensions > Drawdown Pension screen, under Withdrawal Limit & Annuity > Withdrawal Limits as illustrated below:

 Retirement Planning Scenarios: